Warren Tredrea: Decline: 2006–2008

-Despite undergoing knee surgery in August 2006, Tredrea's recovery was a slow one, robbing him of vital preseason training, "I started running (after knee surgery) at Christmas, my team-mates were breaking personal bests in 3 km time trials and I wasn't even running," he said.
-Tredrea finally made his long-awaited return to competitive football with a seven-goal performance for the Port Adelaide in the SANFL in April, however his inconsistent form since returning to the Power was the source of much conjecture and speculation.

-In Round 12 2007, Tredrea played his 200th senior appearance for the club against the team he first played against, Essendon and in doing so became the first Port player to reach that milestone in the club's AFL era.
-Prior to the occasion Port Adelaide coach Mark Williams declared, "Tredders will go down in history, certainly in his first 200 games anyway, as the best player that's ever played for the club".
-In an auspicious return to form Tredrea booted four goals in the Power's 31-point victory over Essendon at AAMI Stadium.
-In Round 16, after kicking three goals against Richmond he bruised his bone and ended up missing a month of football before returning in Round 20 against Hawthorn in Tasmania.
+In Round 12 2007, Tredrea played his 200th senior appearance for the club against the team he first played against, Essendon, and in doing so became the first Port player to reach that milestone in the club's AFL era.
+In a return to form, Tredrea booted four goals in the Power's 31-point victory over Essendon at AAMI Stadium.
+In Round 16, after kicking three goals against Richmond, he bruised his bone and ended up missing a month of football before returning in Round 20 against Hawthorn in Tasmania.
 In the Qualifying Final against West Coast, he helped Port win the game with an excellent check side goal and a Shepherd to give them the three-point win.

 In the 2007 Grand Final Tredrea was one of Port's few good players, kicking two goals in Port Adelaide's record Grand Final defeat to Geelong.
-In December 2007, after much speculation, Tredrea re-signed with the Power for a further year.
+In December 2007 he re-signed with the Power for a further year.
 After speculation he would not be reappointed due to lingering doubts over his durability and longevity, Tredrea was reappointed as club captain for 2008 after impressive pre-season form.

 He captained the team again in 2008, kicking two goals in Port's Grand Final rematch against Geelong and again the following week.
 He booted four goals against Hawthorn in Round 8 (three goals in the first quarter) and again kicked four goals against Fremantle in Round 17, eventually dislocating his shoulder in the final term, ending his year.
-Despite criticism and queries over his form for the bulk of the year, Tredrea performed admirably in season 2008, kicking 31 goals and registering 28 score assists in 17 games.
+Despite criticism and queries over his form for the bulk of the year, Tredrea performed well in season 2008, kicking 31 goals and registering 28 score assists in 17 games.